On the Complexity of SPEs in Parity Games: Algorithms

 Finally, SPE-verification requires polynomial space.

 \begin{lm} The SPE-verification problem is $\PSpace$-easy. \end{lm}

-\begin{proof} Given a parity game $G_{\|v_0}$ and an LTL formula $\phi$, by Lemma~\ref{lm_fixed_point_np_easy}, the requirement $\lambda^*$ can be computed by a $\BH_2$ algorithm, and therefore by a deterministic algorithm using polynomial space --- indeed, we have the inclusions $\NP \subseteq \PSpace$ and $\coNP \subseteq \PSpace$, hence an algorithm that uses one call to an $\NP$ algorithm and then one to a $\coNP$ algorithm can be transformed into a $\PSpace$ algorithm.
-Then, we can construct in polynomial time into the LTL formula $\psi_{\lambda^*}$, that is satisfied exactly by the $\lambda^*$-consistent plays:
+\begin{proof} Given a parity game $G_{\|v_0}$ and an LTL formula $\phi$, by Lemma~\ref{lm_lfp_bh2_easy}, the requirement $\lambda^*$ can be computed by a deterministic algorithm using polynomial space --- indeed, we have the inclusions $\NP \subseteq \PSpace$ and $\coNP \subseteq \PSpace$, hence the guess of $\lambda^*$, followed by one call to an $\NP$ algorithm and one call to a $\coNP$ algorithm, can be transformed into a $\PSpace$ algorithm.
+Then, we can construct in polynomial time the LTL formula $\psi_{\lambda^*}$, that is satisfied exactly by the $\lambda^*$-consistent plays:

 where $m$ is the largest color appearing in $G$.